-8. Plaintiff's claims are barred by the applicable statutes of limitations.
+8. Plaintiffs' claims are barred by the applicable statutes of limitations.

-9. Plaintiff's claims are barred by the doctrines of res judicata and collateral estoppel.
+9. Plaintiffs' claims are barred by the doctrines of res judicata and collateral estoppel.

-10. To the extent Plaintiff failed to mitigate any of his claimed injuries or damages, including by his voluntary guilty plea, any verdict or judgment obtained by Plaintiff must be reduced by application of the principle a plaintiff has a duty to mitigate his or her damages.
+10. To the extent Plaintiffs have failed to mitigate any of his or her claimed injuries or damages, including his or her voluntary guilty pleas, any verdict or judgment obtained by Plaintiffs must be reduced by application of the principle that a plaintiff has a duty to mitigate his or her damages.

-11. Any recovery of damages by Plaintiff against Defendant Officers is barred by the doctrine of in pari delicto.
+11. Any recovery of damages by Plaintiffs against Defendant Officers is barred by the doctrine of in pari delicto.

-12. Plaintiff's Complaint fails to state cognizable claims for relief that are plausible on its face:
+12. Plaintiffs' Complaint fails to state cognizable claims for relief that are plausible on its face:

 a.
-Plaintiff fails to state a due process claim based on fabricated evidence in Count I because the allegedly fabricated evidence was not introduced against him at trial and did not cause his conviction;
+Plaintiffs fail to state due process claims based on fabricated evidence in Count I because the allegedly fabricated evidence was not introduced against him or her at trial and did not cause his or her conviction;

 b.
-Even if otherwise actionable, Plaintiff's guilty pleas defeat his fabrication of evidence claim;
+Even if otherwise actionable, Plaintiffs' guilty pleas defeat his or her fabrication of evidence claim;

 c.
-Plaintiff fails to state a Brady-based due process claim in because his allegations establish that no evidence subject to Brady was suppressed;
+Plaintiffs fail to state a Brady-based due process claim because his or her allegations establish that no evidence subject to Brady was suppressed;

-- d.
-To the extent Plaintiff asserts a Fourteenth Amendment due process claim based on any pre-trial deprivation of liberty or asserts a federal malicious prosecution claim, those claims are not actionable as a matter of law; - e.
-To the extent Plaintiff alleges a failure to intervene, such a claim has no basis in the Constitution, and the "Supreme Court has held many times that § 1983 supports only direct, and not vicarious, liability."
+d.
+To the extent Plaintiffs assert a Fourteenth Amendment due process claim based on any pre-trial deprivation of liberty or asserts a federal malicious prosecution claim, those claims are not actionable as a matter of law;

+e.
+To the extent Plaintiffs allege a failure to intervene, such a claim has no basis in the Constitution, and the "Supreme Court has held many times that § 1983 supports only direct, and not vicarious, liability."
 Mwangangi v.
 Nielsen, 48 F.4th 816, 834-35 (7th Cir.
-2022) (Easterbrook, J. concurring). - f.
-Any derivative failure to intervene and conspiracy claims are not actionable; - g.
-Any Fourth Amendment claim for detention without probable cause is time-barred; - h.
-Plaintiff's state law claims of malicious prosecution is time-barred.
+2022) (Easterbrook, J. concurring).

+f.
+Any derivative failure to intervene and conspiracy claims are not actionable;

+g.
+Any Fourth Amendment claim for detention without probable cause is time-barred;

+h.
+Plaintiffs' state law claim of malicious prosecution is time-barred;